 #1 Nutrient for Your Grass: Nitrogen

 When it comes to nutrients for your grass, nitrogen is the most important one.
 It needs to be fed to your grass on a regular basis to help it maintain its nice green color.
 Nitrogen is also vital to your grass’s continued growth and vigor.
 One easy way to make sure your grass has a constant supply of nitrogen is to leave the grass clippings on the lawn.
-This allows the nitrogen within the grass blades to be absorbed back into the soil.
+This allows the soil to absorb the nitrogen within the grass blades back into the soil.
 So in a sense, the best lawn fertilizer…is your lawn itself!

 Nitrogen is also available in prepared fertilizers, or in mulches.
 Either of these can be applied to your lawn in the appropriate amounts, at certain times of the year that are important for promoting growth.
-It’s crucial that the correct amounts and methods be used when applying even the best lawn fertilizer, because overuse or errant applications can damage your lawn.
+It’s crucial that the homeowner uses the correct amounts and methods when applying even the best lawn fertilizer.
+Overuse or errant applications can damage your lawn.